milgra/qubatron/README.md

  - first I used brute force and checked all sides of all octets, it was slow
  - now I just check the two bisecting planes and bring side intersections from previous step
  - figure out the touched octets and their order from the intersection points

+Static octree modification :
+- zero out wanted octets in current octree structure
+- octets will be added to the end of the octree array
+- update zeroed out and added ranges on the gpu

+Dynamic octree modifictaion :
+- modify all points in a compute shader based on bones
+- recreate octree structure
+- upload as dynamic octree

 Things learned :
 - if statements, loops, arrays and variables kill shader performance badly